Management of Positional Plagiocephaly in Children

 Initial Management at Presentation

 Repositioning: The primary treatment recommendation of the AAP is to use positioning to avoid continued compressive forces being applied to the area of flattening.
+The most recent CNS evidence-based guidelines recommend repositioning as an effective strategy although it is important to note that some randomized studies showed it was inferior compared to physical therapy and helmet therapy (24).
+Repositioning is the first line of treatment in infants less than 4 months.

 Prone positioning, or “tummy time,” with goal of 30 minutes per day: This insures that no compressive force is being applied during the time on the tummy and has the added benefit of focusing the family on the causative factor for the plagiocephaly.